-Our take: We agree with the travel industry analyst who said ‘it is the absolutely the wrong decision to make at a time when hotel demand is down from corporate business, conferences and leisure.”
+Our take: We agree with the travel industry analyst who said ‘it is absolutely the wrong decision to make at a time when hotel demand is down from corporate business, conferences, and leisure.”
 It will save cash, but the timing is very poor.

 Our favorite comment was from IHG’s Jim Abrahamson who said that rewards members are twice as profitable and elite-level members are 12 times as profitable.
 He goes on to say “if one platinum-level member leaves us, we’d have to go out and find 12 new customers just to replace that one.”

 We have been saying for years that one of the most important things to do is to maintain your hotel’s internet reputation.
 If you missed some of our articles, click here.

 Market Metrix and TripAdvisor did a recent study and found that “85 percent of hotels have no guidelines for monitoring, responding to or acting on guest reviews.”
 85 percent!
 They also state that “only 4 percent of negative reviews are responded to!”
 The entire article can be read here.